 1.)
 Peanut Butter (or other nut butters)

-Obviously, if you have peanut allergies, you should not stock a bunch of peanut butter, but for those of us who consume peanut butter without issues, this is a great emergency food.
+Obviously, if you have peanut allergies, you should not stock a bunch of peanut butter as your food for a power outage stash, but for those of us who consume peanut butter without issues, this is a great emergency food.
 I prefer the plastic jars over the bulk-sized cardboard canister for survival stores because I think the jars would hold up better in any type of flooding, hurricane, or tornado.